Please reach us at our Contact Page if your inquiry is not answered by our FAQ!

 John, 18, is a registered voter in California and wants to sign our initiative.

-For John to sign, he would need to print the initiative petition from our page, provide his handwritten signature in the voter signing and circulator statement sections of the petition, and mail his signed petition to the initiative mailbox.
+For John to sign, he prints the initiative petition from our page, writes his info in the box and the circulator statement sections on page 2, and mails his signed petition to the initiative mailbox.

 John's signature would be sent to his county's election office alongside other signatures received and he should use his driver's license signature when signing.